 Oklahoma State University embraces sustainability.
 From energy and resource conservation to transportation to dining to waste management, we place sustainable practices firmly into our operations to lessen any adverse impacts.
 To take a tour of the sustainability features of OSU's operations click here.

 Buildings - Buildings under construction on the Stillwater and other campuses in the OSU system are incorporating features such as energy efficient lighting; high levels of insulation; connection to existing systems (steam and chilled water) where available; use of high efficiency equipment/alternatives (i.e., ground source heat pumps); and use of daylight.
-LEED certification is to be obtained on all new buildings of over 10,000 gross square feet, which will affect most OSU projects.
+The OSU Student Union has just received LEED certification for Leadership in Energy and Environmental Design.

 Cleaning - Custodial Services is using unbleached paper goods with the highest post-consumer recycled content and less toxic cleaning supplies.
 Steaming equipment is being tested that would eliminate the two most toxic cleaning chemicals still in use by residential living housekeeping staff: degreasers and oven cleaners.